seifertd/tournament3/README.md

    winning team and the losing team.
 The bonus points only apply if the loser was picked correctly and the winner's seed is greater than the loser's seed.
+1. RelaxedSeedDiff: each correct pick is worth the round multiplier for the game's round plus the difference in seeds of the winning team and the losing team.
+The bonus points only apply if winner's seed is greater than the loser's seed.
+   This differs from SeedDiff in that the loser in the game need not have been picked correctly.
+1. JoshP: each correct pick is worth the round multiplier for the game's round multiplied by the seed number of the winning team.

 The choice of scorer can affect the performance of the pool possibilities report.